begriffs/randln/README.md

 * Does not require a full scan through the file.
 * Works with input streams that do not support fseek.
+* Works on never-ending streams.

 **Cons:**

-* Requires a knowledge of the best threshold given expected stream length.
+* Requires tuning the threshold to match expected file length.
 * What happens if you hit the end of the stream and hadn't chosen a line to print?
-I currently *try* to rewind and continue, but if the stream does not support fseek then I quit without printing a line.
+It currently *tries* to rewind and continue, but if the stream does not support fseek then it quits without printing a line.

-Future improvement for this method would be to pick a backup line to print in case the chosen threshold never matches any.
-Perhaps there are a list of candidate lines whose thresholds are n, 2*n, 4*n etc, and if we hit EOF without a line for n, then choose the line that exists with the next-most stringent threshold.